marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 The common way to estimate a **confidence interval** of your grain size measurement is to take several representative micrographs from the same specimen (three or more) and then estimate the mean and the variation in the results reporting the standard deviation (SD) at a 2-sigma level of confidence, i.e. the confidence interval will be the mean ± two times the SD.
 To minimize variations in the results due to an insufficient number of grains measurement, a minimum of 433 grains (2-sigma) or 965 (3-sigma) grain areas is required for each grain boundary map (see [Lopez-Sanchez and Llana-Fúnez, 2015)](http://www.solid-earth.net/6/475/2015/) for details).

-Lastly, for paleopizometry/paleowattmetry studies **do not report measures derived from distributions estimated via stereological methods but apparent grain size measures**.
+For paleopizometry/paleowattmetry studies **do not report measures derived from distributions estimated via stereological methods but apparent grain size measures**.
 The reasoning behind this is that stereological methods are built on several (weak) geometric assumptions and the results will always be, at best, only approximate.
 This means that the precision of the estimated 3D size distribution is **much poorer** than the precision of the original distribution of grain profiles since the latter is based on real data.
+Lastly, when using piezometer relation is of paramount importance to ensure for what type of grain size measure the equation has been stablished.
+For example, if you want to use the piezometric relation established for quartz in Stipp and Tullis (2003), note that they established the relation using the *root mean square diameter*.

 #### **Getting the shape of actual grain size distribution or the volume occupied by a particular grain size fraction**